pita bread:

 1. You will also need an egg in addition to the ones required in the dough for an egg wash.
 The egg wash is a beaten egg that is brushed onto the exterior of the proofed loaf just before it goes into the oven.
 A single egg is sufficient to wash two or three loaves.

 2. The ingredients list has either AP flour or bread flour.
 With the dinner rolls that are meant to be soft, the AP is fine.
 For the challah the bread flour would give you more rise and firmer product.
-We prefer using the bread flour, but if you want a softer challah, use the AP.
+I prefer using the bread flour, but if you want a softer challah, use the AP.
 Commercial challahs are less rich and softer than this challah.
 Our intent here is to make a substantial bread.

 3. The bulk proofing is the same as for the kaiser rolls and dinner rolls.
 The amount of dough made from the ingredients list is enough for one large challah.